 Legal Interpretation & Legal Philosophy

-I’m a PhD Candidate in Philosophy at Cornell University, where my research focuses on legal interpretation and legal philosophy, especially statutory interpretation, the nature of law, and legal determinacy.
+I’m a Climenko Fellow at Harvard Law School and a PhD Candidate in Philosophy at Cornell University.
+My research focuses on legal interpretation and legal philosophy, with an emphasis on statutory interpretation, precedent and analogical reasoning, and the nature of law.
 My work appears in law reviews, as well as peer-reviewed journals.

-Before coming to Cornell, I clerked on the Ninth Circuit Court of Appeals and practiced commercial litigation with Kirkland & Ellis.
-I received my JD, with high honors, from the University of Chicago and my BA, summa cum laude, from the University of Saint Thomas.
+I received my JD, with high honors, from the University of Chicago Law School and my BA, summa cum laude, from the University of Saint Thomas.
+Following law school, I practiced commercial litigation with Kirkland & Ellis and clerked for Judge Jay Bybee of the U.S. Court of Appeals for the Ninth Circuit.
 I’m admitted to the Illinois State Bar.